 Often such credit cards are on a promotional offer for a limited time.
 This can be anywhere between 6 to 12 months.
-One of the main downsides to this is since the other credit cards will be paid off, it is tempting to charge it again and find yourself in more debt.
+One of the main downsides to this is that since the other credit cards will be paid off, it is tempting to charge it again and find yourself in more debt.

-- There is no interest charged during the introductory period
+- There is no interest charged during the introductory period.

-- Takes away the pressure of paying different credit card debts
+- Takes away the pressure of paying different credit card debts.

-- You can get better terms with the 0% balance transfer than with your other credit cards
+- You can get better terms with the 0% balance transfer than with your other credit cards.

 - It will cost you to transfer your debt to another credit card up to 3% of the debt